 If you’re not happy with your mobile network, it’s never been simpler to switch to a new provider.
 You could save money too.
 This guide tells you what you need to do.

 First, check whether you've been with your provider long enough to be able to switch without paying a penalty.
 To leave for free, you’ll probably need to have passed your ‘minimum contract period’.

 If you bought your handset with the service from your current provider, you should also have the option of keeping it after you switch.
 But keep in mind that it might be tied (or ‘locked’) to your existing network.

 Mobile providers have different policies and processes for unlocking phones.
 Some will only unlock your mobile after a certain period of time has passed and will charge a fee, while others will unlock it at any time for free.
+Check with your provider.

 Keeping your number when switching provider is called 'porting' your number.